jaehoonkim/sentinel/README.md

 ## Why sudoRy is different than others?

-sudoRy consists of a server and a client for an each Kubernetes cluster, however, sudoRy's client is not a typical agent.
-No direct access from the server to the client API calls.
-The client always polls the server to inquire whether there is any assignment for the client and fetch the assigned taks and execute/send the result back to the server.
-Users can control how often the client polls the server using server management API.
+sudoRy consists of a manager and a agent for an each Kubernetes cluster, however, sudoRy's agent is not a typical agent.
+No direct access from the manager to the agent API calls.
+The agent always polls the manager to inquire whether there is any assignment for the agent and fetch the assigned taks and execute/send the result back to the manager.
+Users can control how often the agent polls the manager using manager management API.

 sudoRy maintains standard templates to use Kubernetes & Prometheus APIs and users just need to pick the template and cluster(s) to get what they want.
 It's simple and resuable.